Dr Andelka M. Phillips

 Qualifications: BA/LLB, BA(Hons), LLM(First Class Honours) (Auckland), DPhil(Oxon)

-Dr Phillips is a Senior Lecturer at Te Piringa Faculty of Law and a Research Associate with the University of Oxford's Centre for Health, Law and Emerging Technologies (HeLEX).
+Dr Phillips is a Senior Lecturer at Te Piringa Faculty of Law and a Research Associate/Academic Affiliate with the University of Oxford's Centre for Health, Law and Emerging Technologies (HeLEX).

 Her recent research has focused on the regulation of direct-to-consumer genetic tests, examining the industry's use of wrap contracts (browsewrap and clickwrap).
 This is the subject of her book entitled Buying Your Self on the Internet: Wrap Contracts and Personal Genomics, which was published by Edinburgh University Press as the first volume in its Future Law series in July 2019.
-Her work on personal genomics has recently been mentioned in the Office of the New Zealand Privacy Commissioner's blog.
+Her work on personal genomics has been mentioned in the Office of the New Zealand Privacy Commissioner's blog in 2019.

 She has also co-edited with Professor Jonathan Herring and Dr Thana Campos Philosophical Foundations of Medical Law, which was published as part of Oxford University Press' Philosophical Foundations of Law series on 21st November 2019.
-The ebook version is available through Google Books and Apple Books.
+The ebook version is available through Oxford Scholarship Online, Google Books and Apple Books.
 The doi is: 10.1093/oso/9780198796558.001.0001

 Her research interests are in Information Technology Law and Medical and Health Law, specifically the use, storage, and treatment of sequenced genomic data.
 Her current and on-going research is concerned with a variety of issues, including: wrap contracts, the regulation of emerging and disruptive technologies, consumer protection, surveillance technologies, artificial intelligence and regulation of robotics, synthetic biology, cyber security, and responsible innovation.
 She is also particularly interested in the societal impact of new and emerging technologies and developments in consumer focussed healthcare.

 She is also a member of the New Zealand Privacy Foundation.